Past Trauma & New Relationships

 Sense of self and self-esteem

-Many trauma survivors experience feelings of shame and guilt from the event(s), which become falsely internalized as having something “wrong” with them (by the way, there is nothing wrong with you!).
+Many trauma survivors experience feelings of shame and guilt from the traumatic event, which can be falsely internalized as having something “wrong” with them, due to the fact that the event happened.
 These thoughts frequently lead to low self-esteem and low self-worth.
-Due to this low self-esteem, you could have difficulty accepting fondness or admiration from your partner.
-Also, without a sense of self and self-worth, you could easily become a doormat for abuse by others without even realizing that you’re displaying people-pleasing tendencies.
+Due to this low self-esteem, trauma survivors can have difficulty accepting fondness or admiration from their partners.
+Also, without a sense of self and self-worth, survivors can easily become a doormat for abuse by others.
+They may not even realize that they are outwardly displaying people-pleasing tendencies.

 Emotional distance